MaTsou/drying_rails/README.md

 #### Drying controllers
 Separation of concerns means, to me, that controllers do not have to deal with model things nor view things.
-There job is to control flow.
+Their job is to control flow.
 1. Receiving data, they call dedicated `actions` (which do the model thing),
 1. Then, eventually, they call dedicated `services` (which do non-model related job)
 1. Then, they call dedicated `exposers` to provide the needed content to the next view.